cscart/docs/en/developer_guide/core/documents/documents.rst

 Complex Logic of Templates
 --------------------------

-The visual template editor doesn’t fully support the use of branching, cycles, etc. in templates, so if you want to format the template by using the logic, you have to use snippets which lack a visual editor.
+The visual template editor doesn’t fully support the use of branching, cycles, etc. in templates, so if you want to format the template by using the logic, you have to use snippets, which don't have a visual editor.